 A defender and a best friend, dogs make perfect companions.
 If you care for your dog, he will be forever loyal and stay by your side.
-The same is true for the Vapor Wake Dog.
-Auburn University’s Canine Performance Science Program started research sixteen years ago that led to our patented technology—the Vapor Wake Dog.
+The same is true for the Vapor Detection Dog.
+Auburn University’s Canine Performance Science Program started research sixteen years ago that led to our patented technology—the Vapor Detection Dog.

-So, what is the Vapor Wake Dog?
+So, what is the Vapor Detection Dog?
 It is the world’s most sophisticated and superior mobile detection system that can secure an area from impending attack.
 Bomb-sniffing canines are a common sight patrolling alongside police partners, sports arenas, airports, and even city streets.
 Is there a difference?
 Yes.
-Vapor Wake Dogs are trained using a scientifically proven process, patented in 2015.
+Vapor Detection Dogs are trained using a scientifically proven process, patented in 2015.

 What Sets these Auburn Dogs Apart